charleylla/maruko/packages/maruko-cli/README.md

 maruko new <project-type> <project-name>
 ```

-see the currently supported project types below
+See the currently supported project types below

 ### Currently supported project type